Brand Measurement Case Studies

 Brand outperformed every direct-response tactic tested in the same accounts, in the same windows.
 Measured by rigorous causal geo-holdouts — 90% confidence interval lower bound above 1.0x on one test; 97% probability of positive return on the other.
 The opposite of what the industry tells you to expect from brand spend — replicated across categories.

-Why these results are so important: Brand advertising drives more growth than direct response — and it happens fast, across multiple dimensions at once.
-Same accounts, same windows, brand outperformed every DR tactic tested when measured by causal holdouts.
-At the same time, it moved the signal DR can't touch — people searching for the brand by name — on timeframes branded search almost never moves on.
+Why these results are so important: Measured brand advertising can drive more profitable growth than direct response — and it shows up fast.
+Same accounts, same windows, brand outperformed the DR tactics tested when measured by causal holdouts, and contribution dollars rose from the first month with no trough.
 Direct response stops when the ads stop.
 Brand compounds.
 Marathon makes that measurable.

 Results at a Glance — by Brand